unity-atoms/unity-atoms/README.md

         "com.mambojambostudios.unity-atoms-tags": "4.3.0",
         "com.mambojambostudios.unity-atoms-scene-mgmt": "4.3.0",
         "com.mambojambostudios.unity-atoms-ui": "4.3.0",
+	"com.mambojambostudios.unity-atoms-input-system": "4.3.0",
         ...
     }
 }
 ```

 Note that the core and base atoms packages are mandatory while the others are optional.
 If you don't want a subpackage, simply remove it from your `dependencies`.
+Note that subpackages may have additional dependencies.

 ### OpenUPM